Chris Harold: International career

 Harold was selected to tour to South America with the Australian Young Socceroos in March 2010.

 On 7 March 2011 he was selected to represent the Australia Olympic football team in an Asian Olympic Qualifier match against Iraq.

 After football

 Harold has a law degree and joined a law firm in Perth following his retirement from football.
 As of 2021, he remains Perth Glory's record A-League appearances holder.
+In 2023 Harold was nominated and elected to the Football West board of directors.